Raeren Castle

 Raeren Castle, locally known as Burg Raeren, lies in the town of the same name, just a couple of hundred meters from Raeren Tower, in the Liège province in the Wallonia region in Belgium.

-In the beginning of 16th century the castle was owned by the Krummel de Nechtersheim family.
-Through marriage it went to the De Lomont family.
-In 1583 it was owned by a Philippe de Lomont.
-He radically rebuilt and enlarged the castle; a new residential wing was built against the old tower house and several towers, a ring wall, farm buildings and a gate were added.
+In the early 16th century, the castle was owned by the Krummel de Nechtersheim family.
+Through marriage, it passed to the De Lomont family.
+In 1583, a Philippe de Lomont owned it.
+He substantially rebuilt and enlarged the castle; a new residential wing was added against the old tower house, along with several towers, a ring wall, farm buildings, and a gate.

 Gallery